Bookkeeping Guide 2026-03-19

 • Flag unmatched items as Owner Draw or Loan for review.

-Categorize Business Expenses
+Categorise Business Expenses

 Create a chart of accounts in accounting software like QuickBooks or Xero.
 Assign transactions to categories such as advertising or utilities, ensuring accurate profit and loss statements.